 Capital expenditure, FY2025

 For marketers, the structural implication is that Grok-driven discovery — in-app answers, content recommendations, summarized search — is likely to deepen rather than retreat.
 Content strategy that produces material Grok finds worth citing (original data, structured research, long-form Articles) is structurally favored over pure link-out posts that exist only to push traffic off-platform.
-The specific magnitudes of that favor (citation rates, reach lift percentages) are not publicly disclosed; treat any specific number for these as an estimate.
+The specific magnitudes of that favor (citation rates, reach-lift percentages) are not disclosed; treat any specific number for these as an unverified estimate.

 06 — Audience compositionWho actually uses X in the United States.